California Is Refusing To Disclose Vital COVID-19 Data To The Pubic

 The justification was that the researchers' models had predicted capacity would fall to around 85 percent within the next four weeks.
 However, the percentage has not changed since the re-opening order, suggesting that the forecasts are likely flawed.

-“What happened to the 15 percent?
-What was that all about?” asked Dr. George Rutherford, an epidemiologist and infectious-diseases control expert at University of California, San Francisco.
-“I was surprised.
-I assume they know something I don’t know.”
+"What happened to the 15 percent?
+What was that all about?" asked Dr. George Rutherford, an epidemiologist and infectious-diseases control expert at the University of California, San Francisco.
+"I was surprised.
+I assume they know something I don't know."

 Despite criticism, officials are still claiming that they are being transparent with the public, with California Health and Human Services Agency spokeswoman Kate Folmar pointing to the twice-weekly updates on whether certain parts of the state can adopt laxer restrictions.